DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-08-03-showing-providers-updated-applications.md

 ### New notification banner

-A new blue notification banner added in the 'application', to show how many days ago it was updated, and a link to view the changes that takes the user to the timeline tab.
+When a training provider selects an application that's been updated, we show a new blue notification banner.
+We tell them how many days ago the application was updated with a link to view the changes that takes the provider to the timeline tab.

 ![Screenshot showing blue notification banner, 3 days ago](notification-banner-3days.png)